AvishekChy/sap-1-cpu-microprocessor-logisim-evolution/readme.md

 ## Machine Code Program: Addition with JMP

-This program loads two 8-bit values 19(Avishek's student id) and 47(Avishek's friend's student id), adds them, stores the sum (66), and loops with JMP.
+This program loads two 8-bit values 19(Avishek's student id) and 47(another random number), adds them, stores the sum (66), and loops with JMP.

 ### Memory Addresses